guidov/intel-speech-to-text/README.md

    ```
    > `ydotool` lives in the `community` repository.
 If you are using another distribution, install it from your package manager or build from source.
 3. **Optional key remapping** – if you plan to trigger dictation with a mouse button or unusual key, install a remapper such as `input-remapper` or Sway/Hyprland keybinds.
-4. **Python 3.10+** – required for the virtual environment and Faster Whisper.
+4. **Python 3.10+** – required for the virtual environment.

-> **Intel XPU acceleration (recommended):** Intel Arc GPUs, integrated graphics (iGPU), and other Intel XPU hardware are supported with Intel Extension for PyTorch (IPEX) for significant performance improvements.
+> **Intel XPU acceleration:** Intel Arc GPUs, integrated graphics (iGPU), and other Intel XPU hardware are supported with Intel Extension for PyTorch (IPEX) for significant performance improvements.
 The system will automatically detect available Intel XPU hardware at runtime and apply optimizations.
 You can configure the behavior using the `WHISPER_DEVICE` setting in `config.py`:
 > - `auto` (default): automatically detect and use XPU if available, otherwise CPU
 > - `cpu`: force CPU usage (may be faster for small models)
 > - `xpu`: force Intel XPU usage (will fail if not available)